-The effect of time as an influence on price was considered by paired comparison and applied in the ratio study to the sales as indicated within each neighborhood area.
+If enough data is available, the effect of time as an influence on price was considered by paired comparison and applied in the ratio study to the sales as indicated within each neighborhood area.
 Neighborhood sales reports are generated as an analysis tool for the appraiser in the development and estimation of market price ranges and property component value estimates.
-Monthly time adjustments are estimated based on comparative analysis using paired comparison of sold property.
+If there is enough data available, monthly time adjustments are estimated based on comparative analysis using paired comparison of sold property.
 Sales of the same property were considered and analyzed for any indication of price change attributed to a time change or influence.
 Property characteristics, financing, and conditions of sale were compared for each property sold in the pairing of property to isolate only the time factor as an influence on price.